OptinMonster Review: Exploring the New Features of the Leading Optin Form Plugin for WordPress

 Also, before saving any custom optin popup forms created using the Canvas add-on, you can choose to apply one of the numerous animation effects (such as bounce, flash, wobble, flip, rotate, and slide effects) and sound effects (ping, pong, flam, or arpeggio) to make sure your popups get noticed as they come into view.
 Note: These effects can also be applied to the other lightbox forms.

 OptinMonster as a Hosted Service

-With early versions of OptinMonster, all of the form creation and management tasks took place from within your WordPress dashboard, but now that the service is fully hosted you build and manage all forms and popups through your account area on the official OptinMonster website.
+With early versions of OptinMonster, all of the form creation and management tasks took place from within your WordPress dashboard, but now the service is fully hosted you build and manage all forms and popups through your account area on the official OptinMonster website.

 On hearing this, I was a little skeptical.
-One of the great things about using WordPress is that all the work — including designing your site, configuring the way it works, and publishing content — takes place within one central location: your WP dashboard and admin area.
+One of the great things about using WordPress is that all of the work — including designing your site, configuring the way it works, and publishing content — takes place within one central location: Your WP dashboard and admin area.
 Adding an external service to the mix didn’t seem like such a great prospect.

 However, I was also curious to see how the developers would handle this transition from WordPress plugin to universal hosted service.
 In case you’re wondering what the new service is like, or if you just want to know how easy OptinMonster is to use, let’s take a look at creating an optin form for your website using the new hosted interface:

 Creating a Hosted Email Sign-Up Form with OptinMonster

 One of the benefits of the move to a hosted service is that if you’re on the Plus, Pro, or Agency plans and are using OptinMonster on multiple sites (perhaps client sites), you can now log in to one central dashboard and create forms, tweak your existing optin popups, and view your conversion rate stats — all in one place.